digimation/modo/internships.md

 If you have a question about how we work, our programs, or anything like that, please don't hesitate to ask!

 ## Join the Community
-Join the #bp-dev-internships channel on Slack or the BP Developers mailing list as early as possible to introduce yourself and get feedback on your ideas.
-All our mentors will be on Slack and respond to emails on the mailing list and it is better to post there rather than contacting them individually.
+Join our forum (https://forum.beautifulpatterns.org) as early as possible to introduce yourself and get feedback on your ideas.
+Our mentors will respond to threads on our forum and it is better to post there rather than contacting them individually.
 Feel free to ask questions!

 ## Pick a Project
 Your next step should be to pick a particular project that you're interested in working on.